MicrosoftDocs/quantum-docs-pr/articles/overview/understanding-quantum-computing.md

 ### Entanglement

 Possibly the most interesting phenomenon of quantum mechanics is the ability of two or more quantum particles to become **entangled** with each other.
 When particles become entangled, they form a single system such that the quantum state of any one particle cannot be described independently of the quantum state of the other particles.
-This means that whatever operation or process you apply to one particle correlates to the other particles as well, almost instantaneously.
+This means that whatever operation or process you apply to one particle correlates to the other particles as well.

 In addition to this interdependency, particles can maintain this connection even when separated over incredibly large distances, even light-years.
 The effects of quantum measurement also apply to entangled particles, such that when one particle is measured and collapses, the other particle collapses as well.
 Because there is a correlation between the entangled qubits, measuring the state of one qubit provides information about the state of the other qubit – this particular property is very helpful in quantum computing.
-These unique properties of entangled particles can be used to transmit quantum information from one place to another by a process called **teleportation**.

 ### Qubits and probability

 Classical computers store and process information in bits, which can have a state of either 1 or 0, but never both.
 The equivalent in quantum computing is the **qubit**, which represents the state of a quantum particle.
 Because of superposition, qubits can either be 1 or 0 or anything in between.
+Depending on its configuration, a qubit has a certain *probability* of collapsing to 1 or 0.
+The ability to configure a qubit's probability of collapsing one way or the other is called **quantum interference**.

+Remember your friend that was taking your picture?
+Suppose they have special filters on their camera called *Interference* filters.
+If they select the *70/30* filter and start taking pictures, in 70% of them you will be facing left, and in 30% you will be facing right.
+The filter has interfered with the regular state of the camera to influence the probability of its behavior.

-Depending on its configuration, a qubit has a certain *probability* of collapsing to 1 or 0, and this probabilistic state is where the power of quantum computing excels.
+Similarly, quantum interference affects the state of a qubit in order to influence the probability of a certain outcome during measurement, and this probabilistic state is where the power of quantum computing excels.

-In classical computing, uncertainty is usually not a good thing.
-In quantum computing, it's a built-in asset.

 For example, with two bits in a classical computer, each bit can store 1 or 0, so together you can store four possible values – **00**, **01**, **10**, and **11** – but only one of those at a time.
-With two qubits in superposition, however, each qubit can store 1 or 0 or *both*, so you can represent the same four values simultaneously.
-With three qubits, you can store eight values, with four qubits, you can store 16 values, and so on.
-Furthermore, when multiple entangled qubits are in superposition, they can process multiple options simultaneously.
+With two qubits in superposition, however, each qubit can be 1 or 0 or *both*, so you can represent the same four values simultaneously.
+With three qubits, you can represent eight values, with four qubits, you can represent 16 values, and so on.

 ## Summary

 These concepts just scratch the surface of quantum mechanics, but are fundamentally important concepts to know for quantum computing.

-- **Superposition** - The ability of quantum particles to hold multiple states at once.
+- **Superposition** - The ability of quantum particles to be a combination of all possible states.
-- **Quantum measurement** - The act of observing a quantum particle in superposition and collapsing it to a binary state.
+- **Quantum measurement** - The act of observing a quantum particle in superposition and resulting in one of the possible states.
-- **Entanglement** - The ability of quantum particles to bond and behave as a single system.
+- **Entanglement** - The ability of quantum particles to correlate their measurement results with each other.
 - **Qubit** - The basic unit of information in quantum computing.
-A qubit represents a quantum particle and can store multiple states simultaneously.
+A qubit represents a quantum particle in superposition of all possible states.
+- **Interference** - Actions applied to a qubit to influence the probability of it collapsing one way or another.

 ## Next Steps